 My research included dozens of interviews with Ray Bradbury, Joe’s colleagues, and his students.
 The research took me across the country and even to Japan where I met with collectors of Joe’s work.
 I also directed preservation efforts for both The Joseph Mugnaini Estate and Ray Bradbury.

 No previous book comes close to showing the depth of the collaboration between Joe and Ray Bradbury.
 There’s stunning concept work, including the very first and never-before published Fahrenheit 451 sketches.
 Discovered during my research, they were hidden in the estate archives, safely tucked away by Joe’s wife Ruth some 45 years ago.

 Considerable effort was made to ensure that the artwork reproductions are as close to the original pieces as possible, with an emphasis on color.
 The book also presents many 1:1 reproductions of segments of Joe’s larger pieces so the reader can appreciate and closely examine Joe’s mind-blowing line work.

-Wilderness of the Mind is being published in late Autumn 2012 by Art of Fiction.
+Wilderness of the Mind is due to be published in Summer 2016 by Art of Fiction.

 You can check out the teaser website at www.wildernessofthemind.com.